|POSITION TITLE||Gender Equality Officer (GEO)|

 - Knowledge of project cycle and results-based management (RBM) approaches;

 - Leadership, initiative, interpersonal, cross-cultural, coordination, facilitation skills, and ability to motivate and work as a key member of a diverse regional team;

 - Adaptable and flexible, with the ability and initiative to generate or find new ways of working to manage internal and external changes that affect project implementation or organizational change;

 - Experience working and collaborating with diverse sets of stakeholders, including women, youth, private sector entities, buyers or consolidators, farmers and producers, producer groups, civil society organizations, networks, and research institutions;

 - Experience and understanding of environmental, gender, governance and youth issues and in planning and developing training curriculum targeting gender and youth development; and

 - Curious, enthusiastic and willing to innovate and adapt.

 - Complete fluency in written and spoken English is required.
-For Dominica, knowledge of creole is a significant asset.

 WHY WORK WITH WUSC?